cloudevents/spec/discovery/spec.md

 was deleted prior the processing of this request the Service values might not be available to be returned.

-If the response Services include an `epoch` value then each MUST be greater than the Service's value prior to the delete operation.
+If the response Services include `epoch` values then they MUST be the values present in each Service at the time they were deleted.

-The follow responses are defined by this specification:
+The following responses are defined by this specification:
 - `200 OK` if the request was successfully processed.
 - `409 Conflict` if the first error encountered is that a given `epoch` was invalid.
-The Response Body SHOULD include information about which Service caused the error.
+The response body SHOULD include information about which Service caused the error.

-The format of the HTTP Request MUST adhere to the following:
+The format of the HTTP request MUST adhere to the following:
 ```
 Content-Type: application/json